Zoroastrianism (c. 1500-1000 BCE)

 I. Abstract

 Zoroastrianismâs core ontological claim posits a cosmic struggle between Ahura Mazda (the Wise Lord), the supreme, uncreated deity who embodies Ashaâa complex principle encompassing cosmic truth, cosmic order, righteousness, and right functioningâand Angra Mainyu (the Destructive Spirit), a secondary, corrupting force of chaos and falsehood (Druj).
 This interaction forms the engine of existence, a teleological conflict in which human choice is decisive, ultimately working toward the triumph of Asha and the unification of reality.
+As mentioned in Methodology, this comparative assessment employs the Ontological Model Assessment Framework (OMAF) to evaluate this model against the Conference of Difference (CoD).
 An analysis of Zoroastrianism and the CoD reveals a fundamental divergence on the relationship-between-multiplicity-and-unity, highlighting the CoD's distinctive capacity to ground dynamic relationality without recourse to an antagonistic duality or deity.
 Where Zoroastrianism frames existence as a conflict aiming for the final victory of unity (Asha) over disruptive difference (Druj), the CoD posits the conference of difference (CoD) itself as the constitutive ground of all unity.
 This analysis demonstrates how the CoD describes the problem of evil not as an external force, but as a sub-optimal mode of operation within the conference of difference of reality itself.

 II.
 Overview of Zoroastrianism